44 Reviews

 Product Liability Safety Personal Injury Recalls Recalls: Not Something to Play With

-The gift-giving season is here, and for those with children young or old, there are all kinds of toys to be bought.
-But, not all toys are created equal, and certainly not to the same safety standards.
-In fact, children’s products are recalled more than twice a week.
 That means more than 100 products make their way into households each year, some of which consumers never even realize have been recalled!
 It doesn’t take a rocket scientist to understand why companies may not want to pay to advertise their mistakes, right?

 Here is a quick look back at just some of the recalls from the past year as a reminder that what might seem “cool” or even educational, might not always be the safest product for children.